Genital Warts (Human Papillomavirus)Skip to the navigation

 Can HPV and genital warts be prevented?

-The best way to keep from getting genital warts—or any other STD—is to not have sex.
-If you do have sex, practice safe sex.
+The best way to keep from getting genital warts—or any other STI—is to not have sex or any skin-to-skin genital contact.
+If you do have sex, practice safer sex.

-- Use condoms.
-Condoms may help reduce the risk of spreading genital warts, but they do not protect the entire genital area against skin-to-skin contact.
+- Use latex condoms.
+Latex condoms may help reduce the risk of spreading genital warts, but they do not protect the entire genital area against skin-to-skin contact.

-- Before you have sex with someone, talk to them about STDs.
+- Before you have sex with someone, talk to them about STIs.
 Find out whether he or she is at risk for them.
 Remember that a person can be infected without knowing it.

-- If you have symptoms of an STD, don't have sex.
+- If you have symptoms of an STI, don't have sex.

-- Do not have sex with anyone who has symptoms or who may have been exposed to an STD.
+- Do not have sex with anyone who has symptoms or who may have been exposed to an STI.

-- Do not have more than one sex partner at a time.
-Having several sex partners increases your risk for disease.
+- Having several sex partners increases your risk for infection.

 Frequently Asked Questions